wso2/docs-devant/en/docs/monitoring-and-insights/observability-overview.md

 ## Logs

-The **Logs** pane serves as a centralized view to observe logs of the components you deploy on Devant.
+The **Logs** pane serves as a centralized view to observe logs of the integrations you deploy on Devant.
 This facilitates rigorous troubleshooting and analysis.

 ![Runtime logs](../assets/img/monitoring-and-insights/observability/runtime-logs.png){.cInlineImage-full}